Circle actions on oriented manifolds with 3 fixed points: Abstract

 \section{Abstract}

-Let the circle act on a compact oriented manifold $M$ with a non-empty discrete fixed point set.
-The following are well-known. \begin{enumerate} \item The dimension of $M$ is even. \item If there is exactly one fixed point, $M$ is the point. \item If there are exactly two fixed points, a rotation of an even dimensional sphere provides an example in any even dimension. \item On any even dimension (greater than 2), a disjoint union (a connected sum, respectively) of even spheres provides an example with any even number of fixed points. \item If the number of fixed points is odd, the dimension of $M$ is a multiple of 4. \item Circle actions on $\mathbb{CP}^2$, $\mathbb{HP}^2$, and $\mathbb{OP}^2$ provide examples with 3 fixed points in real dimensions 4, 8, and 16, respectively. \end{enumerate} Therefore, both from small numbers of fixed points and from low dimensions, the first case for which an answer is not known is whether there exists a 12-dimensional manifold with exactly three fixed points.
-In this paper, we prove that there does not exist a circle action on a 12-dimensional compact oriented manifold with exactly three fixed points.

-We also prove that if the circle acts on an 8-dimensional compact oriented manifold with 3 fixed points, the weights at the fixed points agree with those of an action on the quaternionic projective space $\mathbb{HP}^2$.
+Let the circle group act on a compact oriented manifold $M$ with a non-empty discrete fixed point set.
+Then the dimension of $M$ is even.
+If $M$ has one fixed point, $M$ is the point.
+In any even dimension, such a manifold $M$ with two fixed points exists, a rotation of an even dimensional sphere.
+Suppose that $M$ has three fixed points.
+Then the dimension of $M$ is a multiple of 4.
+Under the assumption that each isotropy submanifold is orientable, we show that if $\dim M=8$, then the weights at the fixed points agree with those of an action on the quaternionic projective space $\mathbb{HP}^2$, and show that there is no such 12-dimensional manifold $M$.

-Based on the result, we conjecture on a relation between the number of fixed points and the dimension of a manifold, when the number of fixed points is odd.